-Note: This is only possible if the cube has the coordinates latitude and longitude.
-A mean is performed over excessive coordinates.
+Note: This is only possible if the cube is 2D with dimensional coordinates latitude and longitude.

-- cube (iris.cube.
-Cube) Cube to plot. - cbar_center (float, optional) Central value for the colormap, useful for diverging colormaps.
+- cube (iris.cube.Cube) Cube to plot. - cbar_center (float, optional) Central value for the colormap, useful for diverging colormaps.
 Can only be used if vmin and vmax are given. - cbar_label (str, optional) Label for the colorbar. - cbar_ticks (list, optional) Ticks for the colorbar. - kwargs Keyword argument for iris.plot.pcolormesh().

-Returns Plot object.
+Plot object.

-Return type matplotlib.contour.QuadContourSet
+matplotlib.contour.QuadContourSet

-Raises iris.exceptions.CoordinateNotFoundError - iris.cube.Cube does not contain necessary coordinates 'latitude' and 'longitude'.
+- iris.exceptions.CoordinateNotFoundError Input iris.cube.Cube does not contain the necessary dimensional coordinates 'latitude' and 'longitude'. - ValueError Input iris.cube.Cube is not 2D.